Brief: This AppImage tutorial shows you how to use AppImage to install software and how to remove the applications it installed.

 - No need of installing and compiling software: Just click and play

-- No need of root permission: System files are not touched
+- No need for root permission: System files are not touched

 - Portability: Can be run anywhere including live disks

-- Software are removed just by deleting the AppImage file
+- Software is removed just by deleting the AppImage file

 - Applications packaged in AppImage are not sandboxed by default.

-Using AppImage is fairly simple.
-It is done in these 3 simple steps:
+Using AppImage is pretty simple.
+It is done in these three simple steps:

 - Download AppImage file